lulab/COME/README.md

 `~/human.model` was downloaded to my working directory `~/` from [download page for models](https://1drv.ms/1TXh9o1).

-The exampled test input file `human.test.gtf` and test output file `human.test.result.txt` was downloaded to my working directory `~/` from [github] (https://github.com/lulab/COME/tree/master/examples).
+The example input file `human.test.gtf` and example output file `human.test.result.txt` was downloaded to my working directory `~/` from [github] (https://github.com/lulab/COME/tree/master/examples).

 The commands would be: